London House Extension Cost in 2025:

 brick rear extension bi-fold doors in north london London house extension cost

-House Extension Project Cost Breakdown:
+House Extension Overview:

 Discovering the potential costs of extending your house in London can involve various considerations.